Canada’s Feminist International Assistance Policy

-In line with the government’s feminist approach to international assistance, the new institution can help ensure that woman entrepreneurs—whose success can lift up entire communities but who often find it difficult to access financing—are not left behind.
+In line with the government’s feminist approach to international assistance, the new institute will help ensure that woman entrepreneurs and small and medium-sized enterprises that support women’s economic empowerment, but who often find it difficult to access financing, are not left behind.

 The Development Finance Institute has been capitalized with $300 million over five years, which will enable it to attract funds from other partners and support private investments in developing countries through the use of loans, loan guarantees or equity stakes.

 Canada’s International Development Research Centre (IDRC) invests in knowledge, innovation and solutions to improve lives and livelihoods in the developing world.
 Bringing together the right partners around opportunities for impact, it builds leaders for today and tomorrow and helps drive change for those who need it most.